 In 1999, Bezos was named Time magazine’s “Person of the Year,” highlighting the growing impact of online shopping.
 That year, the company expanded its product categories to include toys, electronics, and home goods.

-The year 2000 saw the launch of a marketplace that allowed third-party sellers to list and sell products on the platform.
+The marketplace launched in 2000, allowing third-party sellers to list and sell products on the platform.
 This move significantly increased the variety of products available to customers.

-2002, the company introduced its cloud computing services, providing technology solutions to other companies.
+In 2002, the company introduced its cloud computing services, which provided technology solutions to other companies.
 Initially intended as an internal tool, these services eventually became one of the company’s primary revenue sources.

-A subscription service offering free two-day shipping and other benefits was launched in 2005.
+2005, a subscription service offering free two-day shipping and other benefits was launched.
 This greatly increased customer loyalty and purchase frequency.

 The Kindle, an e-book reader introduced in 2007, revolutionized how people read books.
 The device quickly became popular, solidifying the company’s dominance in the e-book market.